 IndustryWeek recently hosted a webinar that examined the challenges and best practices for mitigating risk to achieve supply chain excellence.
 While we have the entire session recorded, for those interested in the ‘Readers Digest’ version in the form of questions posed to our speakers—keep reading.

-The speakers included Nutanix’s Sr. VP of Operations David Sangster, CIMdata’s VP of Research Stan Przybylinski and our own Director of Product Marketing Scott Reedy.
+The speakers included Nutanix’s COO, David Sangster, CIMdata’s VP of Research Stan Przybylinski, and our own Director of Product Marketing Scott Reedy.

 In this three-part blog post series, we’ll start with the questions asked of David Sangster.